ashishbuster/JavaScript-Problem/README.md

 - Question 10: JavaScript Program for Recursive Binary Search
 - Question 11: JavaScript Program for shell sort.
 - Question 12: Javascript program for heap sort
-- More Questions to be added soon!
+- Question 13 : Javascript program for  try-catch block to catch and handle a 'TypeError'.

 ### Author : Diwakar Kumar